 The risks and regulations associated with the ongoing global pandemic have increased stress levels in many individuals.
 Stress can negatively impact your overall wellbeing, including your oral health.

 Deteriorating oral health can mean your smile is no longer looking its best.
-Dr. Emily Ann Reece, a dentist in Cary, NC, describes three stress-related behaviors that could harm your teeth and lead you to require cosmetic dentistry treatment.
+Dr. Emily Ann Reece describes three stress-related behaviors that could harm your teeth and lead you to require cosmetic dentistry treatment.

 Beverages That Stain Teeth